 Spring show gardens

 Visit the fantastic new 2017 show gardens along The Avenue for great ideas and inspiration to take home.
 Each week will be revealing the latest fabulous show garden design from the talented teams taking part in this year's spring show.
-This week we feature a Community Spirit garden called, If you go down to the woods, by Henshaws Arts and Crafts Centre in Knaresborough.
+Our final show garden design is called A Fresh Start: The year of Greenery, from Paxman Landscapes UK Ltd.

 SG4 If you go down to the woods